 Cary Annuities Agents Publish 2025 Guide Comparing Mygas & Fixed Annuities

-Matador Insurance Services has released a new blog post to help pre-retirees in Cary, NC, and beyond understand the key differences between MYGAs and Fixed Annuities when planning for retirement.

-Cary, NC - October 6, 2025 - The experienced Cary, North Carolina annuities agents at Matador Insurance Services recently published a new educational blog titled MYGAs vs. Fixed Annuities .
+EINPresswire/ -- The experienced Cary, North Carolina annuities agents at Matador Insurance Services recently published a new educational blog titled MYGAs vs. Fixed Annuities.
 The 2025 guide is designed to inform pre-retirees about the similarities and differences between Multi-Year Guaranteed Annuities (MYGAs) and Fixed Annuities, offering clarity for those evaluating long-term retirement options.

 The article breaks down important factors such as interest rate guarantees, contract terms, and payout flexibility.
 It also highlights scenarios where one product may be more advantageous than the other based on individual retirement goals.
 For readers seeking additional information about MYGAs, Matador Insurance Services provides a dedicated resource on MYGAs.